 Over time, however, visions became much less tumultuous and much more beguiling.
 Genre scenes became the norm, reflecting everyday life in these faraway lands.
 Subjects — usually looking relaxed and content — included rug merchants, men at prayer, hookah smokers, chess players and traders in a bustling market.

 Who are considered the important names of Orientalism?

 Eugène Delacroix, Jean-Léon Gérôme, John Frederick Lewis, Gustav Bauernfeind and Ludwig Deutsch are the names that appear at the top of any serious collector’s wish list.

-According to Arne Everwijn, Director of 19th Century European Art at Christie’s, Franco-Austrian painter Rudolf Ernst is ‘certainly right up there’.
+According to Arne Everwijn, Director of 19th Century European Art at Christie’s, Franco-Austrian painter Rudolf Ernst, above, is ‘certainly right up there as well’.
 Ernst, he says, ‘was the master of verisimilitude.
 His paintings are so lifelike that patrons felt they could step right into them and be in the Middle East.

 ‘His concern was never ethnographic accuracy — this was a man who freely juxtaposed objects from different cultures [such as the Syrian lamp, Ottoman sash and Hispano-Moresque architecture in In the Mosque, above].
 His aim, instead, was to dazzle viewers with pictures that had an almost tactile quality, so polished were his painted surfaces.

 ‘Then there is also Ludwig Deutsch, below, a quite supreme colourist,’ continues Everwijn.
 ‘His colours are so bold — they jump out at you and give a real sense of the richness of Eastern lands.’